msgpo/gitwatch/README.md

 side of the repo (the directory with the .git extension) is elsewhere on the same server, so pull operations are very cheap and don't require credentials.
-If you don't have local filesystem access, it might be a good idea to create an account for gitwatch and allow it to clone using public key authentication.
+If you don't have local filesystem access, it might be a good idea to create an account for Gitwatch and allow it to clone using public key authentication.

 alert_file: "alert-list.md"
 The Alert file is just a file in the repository that lists the email addresses that alerts should be sent to.
 Email addresses are extracted using a regular expression, so structure and organization of the file doesn't matter as long as it's text.
-In our case, we'er using a markdown file and editing it from gitlab's web interfaces.
+In our case, we'er using a markdown file and editing it from Gitlab's web interfaces.

 md_link_prefix: "https://urlprefixtoyourfiles/"
 This link and link prefix is used to create href links within the alert email.